 - Analytical thinking.
 Find analytical solutions to abstract business issues.

 - Critical thinking: Apply objective analysis of facts before coming to a conclusion.

 - Inquisitiveness: Look beyond what’s on the surface to discover patterns and solutions within the data.

 - Interpersonal skills: Communicate across a diverse audience across all levels of an organization.

 Starting a Career in Data Science

-To learn more about advancing your career in data science, download our comprehensive guide below.
+To learn more about advancing your career in data science, explore our program page.